Storebælt Bridge to share new AI solution with the rest of the world

 “This is an example of positive interaction between machinery and people,” says Marianne Dahl, CEO, Microsoft Denmark.
 “AI enables employees to make good decisions and lets concrete experts evaluate damage without having to be suspended in the air at heights of 200m.”

-the new solutions from Sund & Bælt are expected to be deployed in Europe
+In time, the new solutions from Sund & Bælt are expected to be deployed in Europe and Asia.

 Facts: Artificial Intelligence at Sund & Bælt